Site Map

 Prevention

 Once a person is diagnosed with antithrombin III deficiency, all close family members should be screened for this disorder.
-Blood thinning drugs can prevent blood clots from forming and prevent complications from clotting.
+Blood-thinning medicines can prevent blood clots from forming and prevent complications from clotting.

 Related Information